nipy/nipy/doc/devel/install/windows.rst

 Alternatively, if you are very brave, you may want to install numpy / scipy from source - see our maybe out of date :ref:`windows_scipy_build` for details.

-Whether you used ETS_ or the instructions above, you next need to get the code via version control:
+Whether you used ETS_ or the instructions above, you will next need to get the NIPY code via version control:

 * Download and install the windows binary for bazaar_
 * Go to the windows menu, find the `bazaar` menu, and run ``bzr`` in a